-In vitro, spirulina stopped the growth of human non-small-cell lung carcinoma A549 cell.
-They found that spirulina stopped this cell in the G1 phase of cell cycle.
-This allowed no room for division of the cancer cells.
+In vitro, spirulina stopped the growth of human non-small-cell lung carcinoma A549 cells.
+They found that spirulina stopped this cell in the G1 phase of the cell cycle.
+This allowed no room for the division of the cancer cells.

 How to Take Spirulina